revbayes/revbayes/help/md/fnMixtureASRV.md

 ## title
 fnMixtureASRV
 ## description
-Constructs a mixture model from a collection of submodels.
+Constructs a mixture model from a collection of site models.
 ## details
-Each site will evolve according to one of the submodels.
-The probability that each site follows a particular submodel is specified by the fractions parameter.
+Each site will evolve according to one of the input site models, which may also be mixture models.
+The probability that each site follows a particular site model is specified by the fractions parameter.

-If the rates parameter is given, each submodel rate is multipled by the corresponding element of the rates vector.
+The number of components in the resulting mixture model is the sum of the number of components of the input mixture models.

-The number of components is the sum of the components of the individual submodels.
+If the rates parameter is given, the rate of each input site model is multipled by the corresponding element of the rates vector.

 ## authors
 Benjamin Redelings